thomasWeise/moptipy/README.md

 Metaheuristic optimization algorithms are methods for solving hard problems.
 Here we provide an API that can be used to implement them and to experiment with them.

-A metaheuristic algorithm can be a black-box method, which can solve problems without any knowledge about their nature.
+A metaheuristic algorithm can be a black-box method, which can solve problems without deeper knowledge about their nature.
-Such a black-box algorithm only requires methods to create points in the search space and to evaluate their quality.
+Such a black-box algorithm only requires methods to create and modifiy points in the search space and to evaluate their quality.
 With these operations, it will try to step-by-step discover better points.
 Black-box metaheuristics are very general and can be adapted to almost any optimization problem.
 White and gray-box algorithms, on the other hand, are tailored to specified problems.